Governor tours Arizona fires, calls for special session

-PHOENIX (AP) — Arizona Gov. Doug Ducey on Thursday called a special session of the state Legislature to boost wildfire funding as two large wildfires continue to burn in south-central Arizona.
+PHOENIX (AP) — Arizona Gov. Doug Ducey on Thursday called a special session of the state Legislature to boost wildfire funding as two large wildfires burn in south-central Arizona.

 “Now it's clear that we’ve got a lot more work to do and the response will not end even when these fires are out,” Ducey said.
 “When this year’s monsoon rains come, these burned areas are prone to landslides, mudslides and flooding, which pose another threat to this community."

-Arizona is not alone in reporting large wildfires this year, as much of the U.S. Southwest is deep into a prolonged drought.
-The National Interagency Fire Center on Thursday reported that so far this year, 23 large fires have burned across nearly 400 square miles (1,036 square kilometers) of wildlands in nine states.
-New large fires were reported Wednesday in California, Colorado, Michigan and Utah.

-The largest fires currently burning are in Arizona, New Mexico and Nevada, states hit exceptionally hard by the drought.

-About 1,600 firefighters are battling the two large Arizona fires that broke out early this month and have burned at least 245 square miles (636 square kilometers) of grass, chaparral and pinyon pine forest in rugged terrain.
-The fires are burning west of Superior, Globe, Miami and other mining towns about 75 miles (120 kilometers) southeast of Phoenix.
+About 1,600 firefighters are battling the fires near Globe and Miami that broke out early this month and have burned at least 245 square miles (636 square kilometers) of grass, chaparral and ponderosa pine forest in rugged terrain.
+The fires are burning west of Superior, Globe and other mining towns about 75 miles (120 kilometers) southeast of Phoenix.

 Ducey made the announcement as he visited south-central Arizona after traveling with House Speaker Rusty Bowers and another lawmaker to the area where crews supported by aircraft are working to keep the fires out of Globe and several other communities in Gila and Pinal counties.

 Whether Ducey actually needed to call a special session is doubtful.
 The Legislature remains in session as lawmakers try to get enough votes to pass a $12.8 billion budget and massive tax cuts Republican legislative leaders negotiated with Ducey.
-At least two GOP lawmakers and all Democrats oppose the tax cuts, leading to weeks of no movement on the budget.
+At least two GOP lawmakers and all Democrats oppose the tax cuts, leading to weeks of stalled movement.

-Ducey said a special session will help focus lawmakers on a single subject that has bipartisan support even as they are deadlocked on the budget.
+Ducey said a special session will help focus lawmakers on a single subject that has bipartisan support.

 The Legislature faces a June 30 deadline to pass a budget for the 2022 fiscal year that begins July 1.